-Apthovirus - The genus apthovirus contains viruses that are responsible for causing foot and mouth disease, a common example of the virus which belongs to the genus includes Equine rhinovirus type I.
+Aphthovirus - The genus aphthovirus contains viruses that are responsible for causing foot and mouth disease.
+A common example of the virus which belongs to the genus includes Equine rhinovirus type I.

 Cardiovirus- The cardiovirus genus of the virus includes the following, Encephalomyocarditis, and Theilers murine encephalomyelitis virus.
 This genera of the virus generally infect rodents.

-There are certain characteristics according to which the picornavirus classification is performed, the picornavirus classification is based on the following, morphology, physicochemical and biologic properties, antigenic structures, genomic sequence, and mode of replication.
+There are certain characteristics according to which the picornavirus classification is performed, such as morphology, physicochemical and biologic properties, antigenic structures, genomic sequence, and mode of replication.
 This table lists some of those characteristics.

 Some of the common sites for the isolation of such viruses include the nose, throat, and lower intestine.
 Some of the isolated viruses specifically infect rodents generally newborn mice.
 A common example of such viruses is Cardiovirus.